 Nepali Vegetables Names in English:

-To make learning easier for the new generation of Nepalese living in foreign countries as well as Nepalese people to know English Names of Vegetables, we’ve created this list of the Nepali vegetable Names in English as well as in Roman Nepali and our own Devanagari.
+To make learning easier for the new generation of Nepalese living in foreign countries as well as Nepalese people to know English Names of Vegetables, we’ve created this list of the Nepali vegetable Names in English as well as in Roman Nepali and in our own Devanagari.

 As well as this will help non-Nepali speakers who are willing to learn some Nepali vegetable names also.
 This effective translation of vegetable names will be helpful to students, teachers, Nepali food bloggers, Nepali YouTube recipe channels, etc to use correct Nepali words as well as English words for popular Nepali Vegetables.